 In Ghana, like many parts of the African continent, smallholder farmers in villages and hinterlands are largely poor and have limited access to tools, resources and techniques that can help them improve their productivity.
 99.4% smallholder farmers in Ghana use traditional, rudimentary and obsolete technologies and methodologies for post-harvest operations.

-But former UN General Secretary, Kofi Annan, insists that there is a powerful tool that can be deployed to help clear away the primary obstacles and problems of these poor farmers to help them progress; providing them with weather updates.
+The former UN General Secretary, Kofi Annan, was one of the passionate advocates for smallholder farmers.
+He insisted that powerful and simplified tools could be deployed to help clear away the primary obstacles and problems of these poor farmers to help them progress.
+One of these is providing them with weather updates.

 “Growing up in Ghana, I learned how harsh the harmattan can be.
 The dry, dusty wind from the Sahara sweeps across from November to March.
 It brings dust storms that damage airways, eyes and skin, and sudden cold spells that can jeopardise vulnerable people,” Kofi Annan said.

 “The threat from the harmattan shows us a good place to start: by improving the collection of climate and weather information, preparation of forecasts — including forecasts of dust and sand storms — and distribution of weather warnings to those who need them,” he added.